karmaniverous/metastructure/README.md

 There are some issues, though:

 - Terraform isn't particularly [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-Especially in a multi-account setup like [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html), many code files will be nearly identical, but NOT so identical that they can be modularized.
+Especially in a multi-account setup like [AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html), many code blocks will be nearly identical, but NOT so identical that they can be modularized.

 - [Terraform iterators](https://developer.hashicorp.com/terraform/cdktf/concepts/iterators) are limited, especially when there are dependencies between iterated sets.
 Also, once a resource is part of an iterated set, it is ALWAYS part of that set.
 If you make any significant changes to your architecture, migrating existing resources is a thorny problem.